Allergy and Adverse Health Effects of Ajinomoto Msg Additive

 FDA does not require that the source of MSG be disclosed to the consumer.
 Also, the FDA has set no limits on how much or MSG is to be added to food.

 Safe Alternatives to MSG

-Here are ways you can make food safe to eat and stay away from adding MSG to enhance the palatability or flavor of the food you eat.
+Here are ways you can make food safe to eat and stay away from adding MSG to enhance the palatability or flavour of the food you eat.

-Tomatoes, soy, herbs, spices, even caramelizing mushrooms till brown will all intensify the flavor of the food and hence make it tastier & more palatable.
+Tomatoes, soy, herbs, spices, even caramelizing mushrooms till brown will all intensify the flavour of the food and hence make it tastier & more palatable.